A quick reference to the way we do things at

 James Street School

-Assemblies: In terms 1 & 4 assemblies are held at 8.45am each Friday; in terms 2 and 3 at 1.20pm each Friday.
+Assemblies: In terms 1 and 4 assemblies are held at 8.45am each Friday; in terms 2 and 3 at 12:15pm each Friday.
 A brief assembly is held on Monday mornings at 8.45am.
 Parents and whanau are warmly invited to attend.

-Banking: Banking opportunities are available through Credit Union and the ASB bank.
+Banking: Banking opportunities are available through Credit Union.

 Biking to School: Only children in years 5 and 6 are permitted to ride to school independently.
 Younger children may ride accompanied by an adult.
 All riders must wear an approved helmet.